multiscale/muscle3/docs/source/checkpointing.rst

 resuming from an intermediate checkpoint and resuming from a final checkpoint.

 When resuming from an intermediate checkpoint, your component first loads its state from the checkpoint.
-However, we cannot just continue with the ``F_INIT`` Operator, and instead we need to skip ahead to the point where the checkpoint was taken.
+Then it should continue where it left off, which is at the beginning of ``O_I``.
+This means that it has to skip ``F_INIT`` in order to run as if it had never stopped.

 When resuming from a final checkpoint, your component first loads its state from the checkpoint.
-Next, your component executes the ``F_INIT`` operator as usual.
+Next, your component executes the ``F_INIT`` operator as usual, as it would have had it continued after writing the snapshot.

 Steps to implement the resumption logic: